 |

-Pisinna approxima (Petterd, 1884) Description: Shell minute, solid, variable in shape from slender to broad, spire convex in outline.
+Pisinna approxima (Petterd, 1884) Description: Shell minute, solid, variable in shape from slender to broad and pupoid, spire convex in outline.
 Protoconch of 1½ whorls, sculptured with spiral rows of minute pits, with distinct junction to teleoconch.
 Teleoconch up to 3 weakly to moderately rounded whorls; whorls smooth.
 Aperture almost circular, sharp edged; outer lip without varix.
 Colour usually translucent reddish-brown with white or yellow aperture and base.
 Size: Up to 1.7 mm in length.
 Distribution: Endemic to Australia: Ballina, NSW, southwards and around southern Australia, including Tasmania, and northwards up the WA coast to North West Cape.
 Habitat: "Lives in the lower intertidal and shallow sublittoral zones on algae and beneath rocks and stones on open coasts" (Ponder & Yoo, 1976).
 Uncommon in beach washup in NSW.
-Comparison: This may be similar to Badepigrus pupoideus, but there is no groove between the inner lip of the aperture and the parietal wall.
-Also see the comparison under P. olivacea.
+Comparison: Some forms are similar to Badepigrus pupoideus, but there is no groove between the inner lip of the aperture and the parietal wall.
+Also see Comparison of Pisinna species.
 Synonymy: Estea gemma Laseron, 1950 is based on specimens of the tall, elongate form (Fig. 1 is a paralectotype of E. gemma) Remarks: This species varies in height to width ratio from relatively tall and narrow (Fig.1) to broad (Fig. 2).
-Colour varies from pink through reddish-brown to deep purple-brown.
-Fig. 1: 4977-1 Crookhaven Heads, NSW (C.79212) Fig. 2: 4979-1 Batemans Bay, NSW (C.352646) |
+Colour varies from pink through reddish brown to deep purple-brown.
+Fig. 1: Crookhaven Heads, NSW (C.79212) Fig. 2: Batemans Bay, NSW (C.352646) |

 Copyright Des Beechey 2010